A Study in Scarlet Women: Part Two

-When Lady Shrewsbury (Roger Shrewsbury's domineering mother), dies soon after a violent argument with Charlotte's older sister, Olivia, Charlotte becomes alarmed that "Livia" or her parents will be suspected in the death.
-"Sherlock Holmes" writes a letter to Scotland Yard, suggesting a connection between Lady Shrewsbury's death, and the deaths, occurring within weeks of each other, of Lady Amelia Drummond and The Honourable Harrington Sackville.
+When Lady Shrewsbury, Roger Shrewsbury's domineering mother, dies soon after a violent argument with Charlotte's older sister, Olivia, Charlotte becomes alarmed that "Livia" or her parents will be suspected in the death.
+"Sherlock Holmes" writes a letter to Scotland Yard, suggesting a connection between Lady Shrewsbury's death and the deaths, occurring within weeks of each other, of Lady Amelia Drummond and The Honourable Harrington Sackville.
 All three victims were connected by family or marriage ties, and all three appeared to have died from an accidental overdose of chloral hydrate.

-Inspector Treadles, a firm believer in "Sherlock Holmes"' abilities, investigates Sackville's death more closely, but does not find any definite proof of foul play until a consultation with "Holmes" via Charlotte, leads him to discover that the local doctor's supply of strychnine – the most effective antidote for an overdose of chloral – was removed before the night of Mr. Sackville's death.
+Inspector Treadles, a firm believer in "Sherlock Holmes"' abilities, investigates Sackville's death more closely, but does not find any definite proof of foul play until a consultation with "Holmes", via Charlotte, leads him to discover that the local doctor's supply of strychnine – the most effective antidote for an overdose of chloral – was removed before the night of Mr. Sackville's death.

 Charlotte's consultation business and Treadles's investigation overlap when she realizes that one of her clients, Mrs. Marbleton, who claims to be looking for her absent husband, is actually a woman named Sophia Lonsdale, who was disgraced by an affair with a married man (much the same way Charlotte herself was) and fled to Europe twenty years earlier.
-She has returned to England, and fabricated a case for "Sherlock Holmes" to discover more about "his" progress in the Sackville case.
+She has returned to England, and fabricated a case for "Sherlock Holmes" in order to discover more about "his" progress in the Sackville case.

 Treadles eventually confronts Sackville's valet, Hodges, who admits to poisoning Sackville with arsenic, but with the intent of incapacitating, not killing, him.
-Hodges had learned that Sackville was a paedophile who frequented an illegal brothel in London, offering underage girls.
+Hodges had learned that Sackville was a paedophile who frequented an illegal brothel in London offering underage girls.
 Hodges was trying to prevent Sackville from visiting the brothel until Hodges could discover its exact location and report it to the police.

 Armed with this revelation, Charlotte solves the case: Sackville molested his niece, Clara, as a young girl, then discarded her after she reached adolescence.
 Clara killed herself at age 14, leaving behind a diary which her friend never read, but passed upon her own death to Ms. Lonsdale.
 Reading it, Ms. Lonsdale learned not only of Sackville's actions, but that Lady Shrewsbury and Amelia Drummond had discovered Sackville, but kept silent for their own selfish reasons.
 Ms. Lonsdale visited each of them and offered the same choice: public exposure, or suicide.
 All three chose the latter.
 Ms. Lonsdale has already left the country, but enough of the truth is revealed to clear the Holmes family of suspicion in Lady Shrewsbury's death.

 Livia proposes that Charlotte write a fictionalized account of the case.
 Charlotte declines, but encourages Livia to do so.